webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-Usage via the CLI
+Usage via the CLI:

 ```bash
 webpack-dev-server --pfx-passphrase passphrase
 ```

 ## `devServer.port`

 `number`

-Specify a port number to listen for requests on:
+The port number that the dev server listens for requests on.

 __webpack.config.js__